IcyNoctiluca/ComputationalModelsOfSchizophrenia/README.md

-# ComputationModelsOfSchizophrenia
+# ComputationalModelsOfSchizophrenia
-Computation models of Schizophrenia
+Computational models of schizophrenia

 Based on cortical pruning of Hopfield attractor networks, and using the Izhikevich model of the neuron in a ring attractor network to model stability of neuron spiking